Thursday, January 28, 2016

 407. "Heroes" (1977) - David Bowie

 Round two in the Berlin Trilogy, "Heroes" was David Bowie and Brian Eno's nearly as solid sequel to Low.
-Recorded entirely in Berlin this time, (instead of just mixed there), Bowie, Eno, and producer Toni Visconti, (who's hanky-panky with a backup singer inspired the lyrics to the song the album's named after), also enlisted the help of Robert Fripp who laid down his off-the-ceiling guitar parts in a single day.
+Recorded entirely in Berlin this time, (instead of just mixed there), Bowie, Eno, and producer Toni Visconti, (whose hanky-panky with a backup singer inspired the lyrics to the song that the album is named after), also enlisted the help of Robert Fripp who laid down his off-the-ceiling guitar parts in a single day.
 "Heroes" the song remains Bowie's all tine finest work; a sonically gorgeous, amazingly sung and produced classic.
-Overall I feel the instrumental second side bogs the album down just a tad as the same approach worked much better on Low, but finding it's way as the album closer is "The Secret Life of Arabia" which is nearly as much a favorite of mine as the iconic title track.
+Overall I feel that the instrumental second side bogs down the album a tad, as the same approach worked much better on Low, yet the album closer "The Secret Life of Arabia" is nearly as much of a favorite of mine as the iconic title track.

 406. Sound Effects (1980) - The Jam

-The post-punk of "But I'm Different Now", Brit-pop of "Man In the Corner Shop", dance fever funk of "Pretty Green" and "Start", the Kinks-esque "Monday" and "That's Entertainment", and hard rock of "Set the House Ablaze" just tap the surface of how much ground the Jam cover and splendidly own on their fifth outing Sound Effects.
-None of these musical styles are simply dabbled with anywhere on the record though, as the Jam sound tighter than ever and uniquely themselves regardless of the song they're ripping through.
+The post-punk of "But I'm Different Now", Brit-pop of "Man In the Corner Shop", dance fever funk of "Pretty Green" and "Start", the Kinks-esque "Monday" and "That's Entertainment", and hard rock of "Set the House Ablaze" just tap the surface of how much ground The Jam cover and splendidly own on their fifth outing Sound Effects.
+None of these musical styles are simply dabbled with anywhere on the record though, as The Jam sound tighter than ever and uniquely themselves regardless of the song that they are ripping through.
 Following Setting Sons which boasted a more polished and ambitious sound and production though by no means non-stellar batch of songs, Sound Effects more closely resembles All the Mod Cons, be it more toe-tapping and harder.

 405. The Crazy World of Arthur Brown (1968) - The Crazy World of Arthur Brown